Understand Your Risks to Prevent a Heart Attack

 If you’re prescribed medications to manage blood sugar, cholesterol, blood pressure or other conditions, take them as directed.

 Talk about challenges in your life that may affect your health and ask for support.
-If you have concerns about accessing care, affording your medications or finding transportation to and from medical appointments, ask your health care team about finding resources.
+If you have concerns about accessing care, affording your medications or finding transportation to and from medical appointments, ask your health care team for help finding resources.

 You’re the most important member of your health care team.
 And they depend on you to tell them how you feel and what help you need.
 So ask questions and make decisions together.